nick-nack-attack/weatherboo/README.md

 yarn dev
 # or
 pnpm dev
-# or
-bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open your web browser and visit [http://localhost:3000](https://nextjs.org/](http://localhost:3000) to see WeatherBoo in action.

+## Usage
+- Access the root of the application by visiting http://localhost:3000.
+- You can also access specific locations using the following URL format: `/location/{city_name}/{lat}/{long}`.

+## Customization
-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+You can customize WeatherBoo to your heart's content by modifying the code in the `app/page.tsx` file.
+The app automatically updates as you edit this file, making it easy to tailor the user experience to your liking.

+## Font Optimization
-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+WeatherBoo uses `next/font` to automatically optimize and load the Inter font, a custom Google Font, ensuring a visually appealing and consistent experience.

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js, GraphQL, and other technologies used in WeatherBoo, check out these resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- Next.js Documentation - Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- Learn Next.js - An interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+- Apollo GraphQL - Explore Apollo Client for React.
+- Stepzen Documentation - Dive into Stepzen's GraphQL APIs.

+## Contribute
+Feel free to contribute to the development of WeatherBoo by providing feedback or submitting pull requests.
+You can check out the WeatherBoo GitHub repository for more information on how to get involved.

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy your WeatherBoo app is to use the Vercel Platform from the creators of Next.js.
+For detailed deployment instructions, consult the Next.js deployment documentation.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+We hope you enjoy using WeatherBoo to add a touch of humor to your daily weather checks!
+Stay tuned for updates and new features.